 You can start by attending an online Resume & Cover Letter workshop – the schedule is posted on the Career Education & Development calendar.

-If you’d like feedback on your resume, drop by the Virtual Career Lounge and speak with a specially trained Peer Career Educator – no appointment required!
+If you’d like feedback on your resume, drop by the Career Lounge either virtually or in-person to speak with a specially trained Peer Career Educator – no appointment required!